Transport in Ivory Coast: Maritime transport

 Ivory Coast greatly contributed to developing maritime transport by building two ports on its seaside namely, autonomous port of Abidjan, sometimes referred to as "lung of Ivorian economy", and the San-Pedro port.
 The total traffic in 2005, by adding importation to exportation, was 18 661 784 tons for autonomous port of Abidjan and 1 001 991 tons for San-Pedro.
 The autonomous port of Abidjan cover a 770 hectares area and shelters 60% of the country industries.
 It is the first tuna fishing port in Africa.
 It contains 36 conventional berths spread over six kilometers of quays providing a capacity of sixty commercial ships with multiple special docks, a container terminal as well as several specialized and industrial berths.
 The other major port, the San-Pedro port, operates since 1971 and has two quays covering 18,727 m^{2} area.
 Apart from those two major ports, there are also small ports at Sassandra, Aboisso, and Dabou.

+Ivory Coast requires a Bordereau Électronique de Suivi des Cargaisons (BSC or BESC) certificate for all cargo shipped to its ports.
+This document records key shipment details and helps authorities monitor maritime trade and customs procedures.